oe-ai-experiments/ai-assisted-rules/README.md

 4. If the filesystem is read-only, output patches or fully formatted log snippets for a human to apply.
 5. Pause for HIGH/CRITICAL risks, checkpoint `.ai_state`, and ask Ovidiu before proceeding.

-## Assistant-specific manuals
+## Assistant-specific guides
+- `assistant-rules.md` – core partnership rules, communication protocol, and quality standards.
-- `Claude.md` – Claude Code quickstart, pinning strategy, and escalation protocol.
+- `Claude.md` – Claude Code quickstart checklist; defer to `assistant-rules.md` for shared expectations.
-- `Codex.md` – Codex CLI plan expectations, patching standards, and validation guidance.
+- `Codex.md` – Codex CLI quickstart checklist and reminders; pair with `assistant-rules.md` for full guidance.
-- Other assistants can rely on `AGENTS.md`, which describes the shared routine and manual setup.
+- Other assistants can rely on `AGENTS.md`, which outlines the shared routine and manual setup.

 ## Optional extras
 - `.ai-assisted/hooks/pre-commit` – copy to `.git/hooks/pre-commit` to run gitleaks (with regex fallback) on staged changes.